hjylewis/esplint/README.md

 Options:
-  --version    Show version number                                     [boolean] --overwrite  ignore existing record file            [boolean] [default: false] --help       Show help                                               [boolean]
+  --version    Show version number                                     [boolean] --overwrite  ignore existing record file            [boolean] [default: false] --no-write   do not update record file               [boolean] [default: false] --help       Show help                                               [boolean]
 ```

 The options are:

 - `--overwrite` — Ignore existing record file.
 Useful to bypass the esplint check and force an increase in the number of warnings.
+- `--no-write` — Only perform warning count check and don't update the record file if the warning count goes down.

 ## Configuration